zbw/pm20_web/doc/glossary.en.md

 # Glossary of PM20 terms

+collection
+: One of the subarchives:
+: co - companies/institutions
+: pe - persons
+: sh - countries-subjects
+: wa - wares

 category
 : Entry within a category system (or: classification), e.g. the PM20 countries category system.
 Categories are defined by their type and a signature.